electron/electron/docs/tutorial/updates.md

     type: 'info',
     buttons: ['Restart', 'Later'],
     title: 'Application Update',
-    message: 'A new version has been downloaded.
-Restart the application to apply the updates.',
+    message: process.platform === 'win32' ? releaseNotes : releaseName,
-    detail: releaseName + '\n\n' + releaseNotes
+    detail: 'A new version has been downloaded.
+Restart the application to apply the updates.'
   }

   dialog.showMessageBox(dialogOpts, (response) => {